-2) Valuation techniques for financial instruments not measured at fair value
+2) Valuation techniques for financial instruments not measured at fair value a) Financial assets measured at amortized cost

 The Company's valuation techniques and assumptions used for financial instruments not measured at fair value are as follows:

 If there is quoted price generated by transactions, the recent transaction price and quoted price data is used as the basis for fair value measurement.
 However, if no quoted prices are available, the discounted cash flows are used to estimate fair values.